minibom/happyfarm/README.md

     -   View, create, edit, and delete bonus configurations (e.g., first login bonus, tier-up rewards).
 -   **Missions & Events Management**:
     -   **Events Tab**: View, create, edit, and delete active/scheduled game events.
 Base new events on predefined templates.
-    -   **Missions Tab**: (Future) View, create, edit, and delete mission definitions (main, daily, weekly, random) directly in Firestore.
-Currently, mission definitions are synced from constants.
+    -   **Missions Tab**: View, create, edit, and delete mission definitions (main, daily, weekly, random) directly in Firestore.
 -   **System Configuration**:
     -   Push local game data definitions from `src/lib/*.ts` files to Firestore.
 This is used to initialize or overwrite data in collections like `gameItems`, `gameFertilizers`, `gameTiers`, `gameBonusConfigurations`, `gameMailTemplates`, `gameEventTemplates`, `gameMainMissions`, `gameDailyMissionTemplates`, `gameWeeklyMissionTemplates`, and `gameRandomMissionPool`.
 Use this section to ensure Firestore has the latest static game data.